Encoding Models

 # install git-annex (required to download data from Lebel et al. 2011)

-Install git-annex and datalad (required to download data from Lebel et al. 2011)
+3. Install git-annex and datalad (required to download data from Lebel et al. 2023)

 # Only download data required for plotting results

-python src/encoders/download_data.py --figures [-d DATA_DIR]
+python src/encoders/download_data.py --figures [--data_dir DATA_DIR]

-Without -d DATA_DIR
+Without --data_dir DATA_DIR

 the data will be downloaded into the folder ds003020